TheOdinProject/curriculum/templates/TOPStyleGuide.md

 ### Introduction

-A brief introduction to the project and an over view of what the student will be building.
+A brief introduction to the project and an over view of what the learner will be building.

 ### Assignment